cloudflare/cloudflare-docs/content/magic-wan/configuration/connector/configure-hardware-connector.md

 - **Static address**: The prefix for the primary node in your site.
 - **Secondary static address**: The prefix for the secondary node in your site.
-- **Virtual static address**: The prefix that the LAN south of the Connector will forward traffic to, which is the LANs gateway IP.
+- **Virtual static address**: The prefix that the LAN south of the Connector will forward traffic to, which is the LAN's gateway IP.

 Make sure all prefixes are part of the same subnet.

 ### ​​Create a high availability configuration

 You cannot enable high availability for an existing site.
-If you decide to enable high availability for an existing site in the Cloudflare dashboard, you need to delete it and start again.
+To add high availability to an existing site in the Cloudflare dashboard, you need to delete the site and start again.

 To set up a high availability configuration: